-What if I receive a defective replacement device, or I decide I do not want the replacement?
+What if I receive a defective replacement device, or if I decide I do not want the replacement?

 Simple!
 Just return the replacement device exactly as you would have returned the device you were looking to replace.
 You will not be charged any additional fees, such as a warranty non-return fee.